FormulaMonks/SONR/README.md

 git push origin master
 ```

 That last step will take a LOOOOOOOOONG time, as you're compiling Ruby and Nginx on your OpenShift gear.
+(About 34 minutes when I did it.)

 The "rhc app create" command should have output the URL to access your application via the web.